c3se/alvis-intro/tutorial/2_single_gpu_ml/README.md

 documentation](https://www.c3se.chalmers.se/documentation/applications/jupyter/).

 If you are using the Alvis OnDemand portal running jupyter notebooks is as easy as
-1. Go to https://portal.c3se.chalmers.se and log-in through supr
+1. Go to https://portal.c3se.chalmers.se and authenticate through supr
 2. Select "Interactive Apps"
 3. Click on "Jupyter"
 4. Fill in details about the run as when writing a job script

 To load user specified modules and/or containers see `/apps/jupyter` for how to create a `jupyter1.sh` in your home directory.
 Note that the jupyter app in the portal is always using compute nodes.

 ## PyTorch
 For the following excercises you will need to load the following modules: